Program overview

 Our undergraduate programs cover a range of topics in psychology, designed to match the many dynamic career opportunities this growing area offers.
 According to the Bureau of Labor Statistics, a 19% job growth is predicted for psychology-related careers through 2024 with even greater increases in job opportunities in the mental health sector.
 Whether you are interested in pursuing a career in counseling, education, research, business, law, or some combination — our degrees offer the experience, research, and internship opportunities you need to become a leader in the field.
 Visit our blog to read about the class experiences, internships, activities, and accomplishments of our Psychology students and faculty.

-Why UNE for Psychology
+Why UNE for Your B.A. in Psychology

 Experience the best of both worlds.
 As part of a university nationally ranked as having “High Research Activity,” (Carnegie, 2019), we provide access to all the resources you would expect from a large research institution — but at UNE, you are never just a number.
 Our Psychology majors benefit from close working relationships with faculty and one-on-one research mentoring.